Scholarships terms and conditions for 2023

 Monash administers scholarships in accordance with these Terms and Conditions, but nonetheless retains discretion in relation to scholarship payments.

 3.1 Scholarship value

 The total value of your scholarship is outlined in your scholarship offer.
 For scholarships paid per credit points, the total scholarship value is based on the minimum number of credit points required to complete the degree you are enrolled in at the time you receive your first scholarship payment.

 This does not include advanced standing.
 Your scholarship will be terminated once you have been paid the total scholarship value or become ineligible to continue receiving payment under these Terms and Conditions.

 - Please refer to section 3.3 below for information on how your payment is calculated.

 3.2 Payment dates

-You must accept your scholarship offer by the due date, as instructed in your scholarship offer, to be eligible to receive payment.
-You will be sent instructions on how to receive your scholarship payment, along with information on when you can expect to receive it.
+You must accept your scholarship offer by the expiry date, as instructed in your scholarship offer, to be eligible to receive payment.
+You will be sent instructions separately on how to receive your scholarship payment, along with information on when you can expect to receive it.
 If you do not provide the CSU with these details by the required date, your scholarship may be terminated.